 A: Services for your photography session can be paid by cash, check or major credit card.
-Credit card payments are sent an invoice using Square Register.
+Credit card payments via Square Register are my preferred method of payment.
 Please make sure I have your email address to send the invoice.
-Payment is prior to me releasing any images.

 Q: How are the images delivered to me?

 A: All photography produced by Missouri Home Tours is sent via a link from WeTransfer.
 If Dropbox or Google Drive is preferred, please let me know.
 Please note that I do not offer photography delivery on CD, DVD, or Flash Drive.

 Q: Can I post images to my social media accounts like Facebook, Twitter, or Instagram?

 A: Yes.
 Post real estate photography images to wherever you think best to gain interest your home.
 I want you to advertise to help sell your home quicker.
 Please note that the term of use of images expires after the home has been sold.
 All photographs posted must have been posted before the home has been sold.
 If you'd like to use any images after the sale has oocurred, please contact me about use of the images.

 A: My primary service area is all around St. Louis.
 I live in Pacific and most places I've photographed have been within 35 miles from my home.

 I offer no charges for mileage within 35 miles from Pacific, MO.